timescale/docs/cloud/scaling-a-service.md

 Autoscaling can only increase disk size, not decrease it.
 You can have a disk up to 16&nbsp;TB in size.

-If you have a Timescale Cloud multi-node environment, you can also use autoscaling.
-We recommend that you define different scale limits for the access node and data nodes, not just because they have different workloads, but also because access nodes should scale much more slowly than data nodes.
+If you have a Timescale Cloud multi-node cluster, you can also use autoscaling.
+We recommend that you define different scale limits for the access node and data nodes, not just because they have different workloads, but also because access nodes are less demanding for storage than data nodes.
 Data nodes have a single scaling threshold that applies across all the data nodes.

 <procedure>